Academic programming

 The Montessori Toddler program offers children a chance to start learning about themselves and the world around them in a safe, nurturing, educational environment.
 The Montessori Academy is a school.
 Our primary goal is to give children the opportunity and the tools to discover the world for themselves—learning all the while.

-The classroom is divided into 5 areas: sensorial, practical life, language, math, science, and geography.
+The classroom is divided into areas: sensorial, practical life, language, math and science.
 During the day, the children may choose the area in which they would like to work, and they ‘work’ within the area that interests them.
 Many of the ‘works’ are designed to be self-correcting; that is, a child can see for him/herself whether they have made a mistake or not.
 Of course, as the child progresses through the works, they become more challenging, and a teacher guides them to new discoveries.

 Program Schedule